List of Terminator: The Sarah Connor Chronicles characters: Auldridge

 Auldridge (introduced in "Born to Run"), portrayed by Joshua Malina, is an FBI Agent who handles difficult unsolved cases involving unusual evidence or facts.
-Little is known about Agent Auldridge.
 He meets with the captured Sarah Connor twice while in prison.
 On both occasions, he tries to get Sarah to tell him the whereabouts of her son, John Connor, but Sarah refuses to talk.
 He is visited by (and knows) former FBI Agent James Ellison to discuss Ellison's former case.

 B

 Martin Bedell

-Presidio Alto Military Academy Cadet Captain Martin Bedell (introduced in "Goodbye to All That"), portrayed by Will Rothhaar, plays a role in forming the core of Tech-Com using his military training and experience.
-Derek Reese and John Connor save him from a T-888 while he is in military prep school.
+Martin Bedell (introduced in "Goodbye to All That"), portrayed by Will Rothhaar, plays a role in forming the core of Tech-Com using his military training and experience.
+In the present, Derek Reese and John Connor save him from a T-888 while he is a Cadet Captain at a military academy.
 In Derek's future, he participates in a mission with John of freeing Skynet's prisoners from one of its concentration camps, Century, including Kyle Reese.
-Years after the event on the Century Workcamp, he sacrifices himself to save Kyle Reese, John Connor, and thirty nine prisoners from Skynet forces.
+Years after the event on the Century workcamp, he sacrifices himself to save Kyle, John, and 39 prisoners from Skynet forces.

 Marty Bedell

 Marty Bedell (introduced in "Goodbye to All That"), portrayed by Billy Unger, is a child targeted by a T-888 because he shares the same name as a future hero of the Human Resistance.
-Remembering that two other Sarah Connors were killed in 1984 by the T-800 hunting for her, Sarah shelters and protects the boy with the guardian terminator Cameron Phillips, while John Connor and his uncle Derek Reese hunt the T-888.
-In the Connor home, he prepares a book report on L. Frank Baum's The Wonderful Wizard of Oz for school.
-Cameron suggests the novel after finding it on a shelf in their furnished home and reminding Sarah that it was John's favorite book as a child.
+Remembering that two other Sarah Connors were killed in 1984 by the T-800 hunting for her, Sarah shelters and protects the boy with the guardian terminator Cameron, while John Connor and his uncle Derek Reese hunt the T-888.
+In the Connor home, Marty prepares a book report on L. Frank Baum's The Wonderful Wizard of Oz for school.
+Cameron suggests the novel after finding it on a shelf in their home and reminding Sarah that it was John's favorite book as a child.

 Father Armando Bonilla

 Father Armando Bonilla (introduced in "Samson and Delilah"), portrayed by Carlos Sanz, is a priest to whose church Sarah and John Connor flee when escaping from a malfunctioning Cameron.
-He provides sanctuary to the Connors while they prepare a booby trap for Cameron as it is very likely that it will be able track them down.
-Father Bonilla is shocked when John Connor tries to cut into Cameron's skull to remove its chip but is quickly chased away by Sarah.
+He provides sanctuary to the Connors while they prepare a booby trap for Cameron, anticipating that she will be able track them down.
+Father Bonilla is shocked when John tries to cut into Cameron's skull to remove her chip but is quickly chased away by Sarah.
 Bonilla appears again in the season finale, conducting a confession to who turns out to be Chola, the lookout in Carlos' gang in the first season.
 They seem to have some distant family relations.
-Bonilla is also asked for by Sarah Connor when she's incarcerated in LA County Lockup and gets trapped in Sarah's chamber when Cameron assaults the security to break her out.
+Bonilla is also asked for by Sarah when she is incarcerated in LA County Lockup and gets trapped in Sarah's chamber when Cameron assaults the security to break her out.